Tim B. | Congas.blog

 4. Deception (Rhetorical Craft)

 But in this game, PCs are squishy wizards.
-Tell the players: “In a head-on fight, you are certain to lose.”
-Players must instead rely on trickery, persuasion, and deception.
+The one and only combat rule is: “In a fair fight, you lose.”
+Direct violence is guaranteed to fail; players must instead rely on trickery, persuasion, and deception.

-Hopefully this should feel fairly intuitive to players and no one will miss the wargamey, mathematical combat of other games.
+With the right group, this should feel so intuitive that no one will miss the wargamey, mathematical combat of other games.